corverroos/replay/README.md

 code generation wrapper of the replay framework that generates a strongly typed API based on a structured input definition.

-A `typedreplay.Namespace` structure should be defined in code and includes all workflows, signals and activities names and types.
-The `typedreplay` command can be then be run by the `//go:generate typedreplay` directive in the same file.
+A `typedreplay.Namespace` structure should be defined in code and includes all workflows, signals, outputs and activity names and types.
+The `typedreplay` command can then be run by the `//go:generate typedreplay` directive in the same file.

 A `replay_gen.go` file will then be generated that provides a type-safe API for that namespace and workflows.
 A type-safe workflow can then be implemented using the `{workflow}Flow` interface.
-Type-safe run and signals functions are also generated.
+Type-safe run, signal, stream and output handling functions are also generated.

 `typedreplay` also provides the following benefits:
 - decoupling names stored in the DB from function names making renaming function safe.
-- all types and names are explicitly defiend so that breaking changes to them are easier to detect and block.
+- all types and names are explicitly defined so that breaking changes to them are easier to prevent.
 - unit testing workflow functions can be done using standard interface mocking.

 See these test file for examples: